-Eurobank Ergasias S.A. ("Bank") has established a Remuneration Policy that is applicable to all Bank employees and covers their total remuneration.
-The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance to its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for shareholders and incorporates measures to avoid conflict of interest.
+Eurobank S.A. ("Bank") has established a Remuneration Policy that is applicable to all Bank employees and covers their total remuneration.
+The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance to its operational model, business strategy, objectives, long-term interests of the Bank and incorporates measures to avoid conflict of interest.

-Also, the Remuneration Policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, long term interests of the Bank and the measures used to avoid conflicts of interest and should not encourage excessive risk-taking on behalf of the Bank.
+Also, the Remuneration Policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, risk culture, with regard to environmental, social and governance (ESG) risk factors, including long term interests of the Bank and the measures used to avoid conflicts of interest and should not encourage excessive risk-taking on behalf of the Bank.
 Changes of such objectives and measures are taken into account when updating the Remuneration Policy.
+The Bank ensures that remuneration practices are aligned with their overall risk appetite, taking into account all risks, including reputational risks and risks resulting from the mis-selling of products.
+The Bank also takes into account the long-term interests of shareholders.

-Accordingly, the operating standards and mechanisms which have been adopted ensure that the levels of remuneration are directly linked to results and desired behaviours.
+Accordingly, the operating standards and mechanisms which have been adopted ensure that the levels of remuneration are directly linked to results and desired behaviors.

-The Remuneration Policy has been drafted and is being implemented in accordance with L. 4261/2014 as in force, which has incorporated the Directive 2013/36/EU, the BoG Act 2650/2012, the Relationship Framework Agreement with the HFSF as well as with the EBA Guidelines on sound Remuneration Policies under Articles 74(3) and 75(2) of Directive 2013/36/EU and disclosures under Article 450 of Regulation (EU) No 575/2013, EBA Guidelines on remuneration policies and practices related to the sale and provision of retail banking products and services (EBA/GL/2016/06).
+The Remuneration Policy has been drafted and is being implemented in accordance with L. 4261/2014, as in force, which has transposed into Greek law Directive 2013/36/EU, as in force, BoG Executive Committee's Act 158/10.05.2019 which adopted EBA Guidelines on sound Remuneration Policies under Articles 74(3) and 75(2) of Directive 2013/36/EU and disclosures under Article 450 of Regulation (EU) No 575/2013, EBA Guidelines on remuneration policies and practices related to the sale and provision of retail banking products and services (EBA/GL/2016/06), BoG Act 2577/2006, Commission Delegated Regulation (EU) 2021/923 as well as the Tripartite Relationship Framework Agreement between the HFSF, Eurobank Ergasias Holdings S.A. and the Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.

-For as long as the Bank receives capital support from the Hellenic Financial Stability Fund, it shall also comply with the restrictions regarding remuneration as per the respective law 3864/2010.
+For as long as the Bank receives capital support from the Hellenic Financial Stability Fund, it shall also comply with the restrictions regarding remuneration as per the respective law 3864/2010, as each time in force.